TalismanSociety/talisman-connect/README.md

 Run app on `localhost:4200`.

-This is a barebones Dapp that showcases the `WalletSelect` Modal which uses the packages above.
+This is a playground Dapp that showcases the `WalletSelect` Modal which uses the packages above and others like Signing, NFTs and more to come.

 ## Troubleshooting